 Enabling this option make the generated GeoPackage conform to the MBTiles specification for the tiles table.
 The tilegrid is in the selected output coordinate system, which is not defined for MBTiles.

 Save EPSG code

 Changes the format of coordinate system representation to be used.
-Disabling this option causes saving full WKT string (left) instead of short EPSG code (right) within the project file or report message.
+Disabling this option causes saving the full WKT string (left) instead of the short EPSG code (right) within the project file or report message.
 EPSG.io is a nice tool to switch between different formats.
 For the lower versions of the application, this option is hidden and set to true.
 Changing this option is enabled in MapTiler Desktop Pro.

 By default, saving EPSG code instead of WKT string is enabled.

 Use this field to save your Google Maps API key, which is used to secure Google Maps Platform products from unauthorized use.
 You can get this key by following steps described in the Google guides.
 There is a separate article, which goes through Google Maps API key usage more in detail.

 In this tab, you can set custom paths for different kinds of files used over the application.
 If you do so, the file dialogs will open in these custom directories.
 Before you save any custom path, system paths for temporary files, pictures (add a file, view a file), and Engine (rendering output, projects) are used.
 Using custom paths is available from MapTiler Engine Plus.
 By default, each option in the Directories tab is disabled.